SchulzLab/RAPID/docs/Installation.rst

 An example command to use RAPID as a conda environment : ::

-    conda create --name <environment_name> rapid=<version>
+    conda create --name <environment_name> rapid

-This command creates an environment for RAPID.
+This command creates an environment for RAPID's latest version.
 We advise to use conda environment based approach, as this would not disturb your existing installations, and use only the compatible versions of dependencies.

 If you wish to test the installation, download the testData folder from the git repository `RAPID <https://github.com/SchulzLab/RAPID>`_.

 Please refer to **TroubleShooting_FAQs** section, if you encounter issues.